 - It can be easier to set goals that you can work into your current lifestyle.
 This “start small” method can help you build smaller habits that add up to bigger lifestyle changes.

-- Koller also reminds us to get good sleep – as good sleep can be foundational for overall improved health.
+- Koller also reminds us to get good sleep, which is foundational for improved health.
 She reminds us that “Optimal health should always be your desired outcome.”
 (See our favorite CBD for sleep options.)

 Write Down Your Plan

 There’s a reason we see calendars, planners, and organizing apps around the beginning of the year.